 - Tax deductions are nice, but the best way to save money is to reduce your expenses in the first place – and a great way to do that is to make sure your rental property insurance is optimized.
 Learn more in our article, Landlords Guide to Insurance: Which Insurance Do You Need to Have?

 Rental income and expenses should be reported on your taxes using Schedule E, on the Form 1040.
 For each property, record the address, type of property, how it was used, income, and expenses.
+You can save time on sorting through rental finances by using a separate bank account for each property.
 Then, add together all the amounts reported and enter your total rental income on line 41 on page 2 of your return.

 You should not claim the same amount for depreciation every year.
 The amount you can claim is prorated in the first year, and could change over time based on how you use the property.
 Depreciation also includes major improvements to the property (like a new roof or HVAC system) which begin to depreciate in the year they’re completed.
 Use Form 4562 to calculate your depreciation amount each year to make sure you’re claiming everything you’re entitled to.
 Consult a tax expert about how to accelerate depreciation.